NEWSBOY CABINETS

 (4) Position of number on the mount

 The highest number in the first grouping in the WTII is 136 (William McKinley for the record) and, unlike the other, groupings which follow, is the highest number I have come across.
 (Martin Murray has a variety of card 108 numbered 198, which may be some sort of printing anomaly).
 It should have been a relatively straightforward task to compile a subject checklist, however, as the WTII indicates, many numbers have different pictures of the same subject.
-The WTII records up to 4 different pictures but so far I have found one number with 6 different pictures and two others, with 5.
+The WTII records up to 4 different pictures but so far I have found two numbers with 6 different pictures and two others with 5.
 If this occurred for every number, the total for this grouping would be staggering, well 816 cabinets actually.
 And, of course, we do not know if six is indeed the maximum.

 It is open to conjecture whether the compiler of the series worked to an organised plan or responded to the popularity of the subject or output from the photographer involved.
-I suspect the series evolved on a random basis, rather than a deliberate pre-planned marketing exercise.

 These cabinet photos are sometimes described as ‘albumen photographs’, which refers to the photographic process prevalent at the time.

-The abbreviations used when describing the ‘pose’ of the subject follow the Guinea Gold Reference Book ie F refers to ‘full length’, H/S-Head/Shoulders etc, etc.
+The abbreviations used when describing the ‘pose’ of the subject follow the Guinea Gold Reference Book i.e., F refers to ‘full length’, H/S-Head/Shoulders etc, etc.

 .

-A number of identical subjects can be found in the various groups and I have endeavoured to provide a cross reference with the corresponding number in brackets after the subject’s name.
+Several identical subjects can be found in the various groups, and I have endeavoured to provide a cross reference with the corresponding number in brackets after the subject’s name.
 (NB the letters UC & LC after the ref.
-Number, indicate Upper/Lower Case, ie, groups 1 & 3.Some UC examples may also have a further number after a ‘forward slash’ to indicate which ‘picture variety’ is involved.
+Number, indicate Upper/Lower Case, i.e., groups 1 & 3.
+Some UC examples may also have a further number after a ‘forward slash’ to indicate which ‘picture variety’ is involved.

 No